 F.1 NFTF method – working principle

-A NFTF (Near Field to Far Field Transform) system measures the amplitude and phase on a surface (spherical in this case) around he DUT.
+A NFTF (Near Field to Far Field Transform) system measures the amplitude and phase on a surface (spherical in this case) around the DUT.
 The 3D far field pattern is obtained by using a modal spherical wave expansion.
 The Near Field to Far Field Transform is based on the Huygen’s principle.
 A direct solution of the Helmholtz equations is found by applying boundary conditions on the surface at an infinite distance away from the DUT.
 From the tangential fields over the surface, the modal coefficients can be determined using the orthogonality of the modal expansion.

 The Near to Far field transform is performed in two steps: